 Turquoise Information | Turquoise | Turquoise Jewelry | Turquoise Learning Center | Jewelry Learning Center | Turquoise Mines List | Turquoise Facts | Physical Properties of Turquoise | Grading and Treatments of Turquoise | Turquoise History | Turquoise Color Chart

 Turquoise is one of the first Gemstones known to man and Turquoise Jewelry has been carbon dated back to 5,500 B.C during the Egyptian times and most likely was made earlier.
 Turquoise Jewelry is worn by people around the world and it is made worldwide, as well.
 This gemstone is made into manyy different types jewelry from contemporary gold jewelry to classic victorian silver jewelry to Native American Jewelry and more.
 Choosing a piece of Turquoise Jewelry can be a process of studying for some and as easy as a love at first site puchase for others.
 There is such a wide variety of differnt styles of Turquoise Jewelry out there, not to mention a huge variety of colors, shades, and matrix patterns of Turquoise out there that it can take a while to find the piece that hits you.
 Below is a summary of some of the different types of Turquoise Jewelry that are the most popular.
-This collection of Turquoise Jewelry Information is creditable authentic information for you to learn more about many aspects of Turquoise Jewelry – We have organized this Turquoise Jewelry Information to enable you to read and see photos of the Turquoise Jewelry subjects you are most interested in.
+This collection of informational pages is creditable and authentic information for you to learn more about many aspects of Turquoise Jewelry.
+We have organized this information to enable you to read and see photos the subjects you are most interested in.
 Follow the links to find additional information related to the information you are most curious about.

-Durango Silver Company of Durango Colorado USA has been mining, collecting, dealer in and studying Turquoise and Turquoise Jewelry for nearly 40 years.
-We are authorities and have created this Turquoise Information for your knowledge and enjoyment.
+Durango Silver Company of Durango Colorado USA has been mining, collecting, dealer in and studying Turquoise and jewelry for nearly 40 years.
+We are authorities and have created this informational site for your knowledge and enjoyment.
 We hope this buyer's guide helps you.

-When you surf the internet or when you are shopping brick and mortar galleries you find all types of Turquoise Jewelry, from low end costume Turquoise Jewelry to high end Authentic Turquoise Jewelry such as the fine silver and gold jewelry we offer on our website.
-You have to be careful when you are shopping for jewelry and learning Turquoise Jewelry Information via word of mouth or in articles on the internet.
-You have to know what you are looking at in order to make sure you end up purchasing Authentic Turquoise Jewelry.
+When you surf the internet or when you are shopping brick and mortar galleries you find all types of Turquoise Jewelry, from low end costume Jewelry to high end and authentic jewelry such as the fine silver and gold jewelry we offer on our website.
+You have to be careful when you are shopping for jewelry and learning via word of mouth or in articles on the internet.
+You have to know what you are looking at in order to make sure you end up purchasing a quality piece(s).
 What we are refering to when we say "Authentic Turquoise Jewelry" we are referring to jewelry made of genuine sterling silver, fine silver, gold, or platinum with authentic Turquoise gemstones.
-Learn more about Authentic Turquoise Jewelry
+Learn More

 Here is a little Turquoise Jewelry Information on one of the most famous and popular forms of jewelry made with the sky stone.
 Southwestern Turquoise Jewelry is from the Southwestern regions of the United States which are predominantly Arizona, New Mexico and Colorado.
 The first notable Turquoise Jewelry of modern day was first made by the Santo Domingo Indians as well as other Native American Pueblo Indians of the Rio Grande regions around 1600 A.D.
 They made Turquoise Beads by drilling holes in pieces of Turquoise, then grinding and sanding these pieces into a circle, thus, creating Turquoise Beads.
 They were strung into Necklaces with sinew (string made from the gut of a deer) or string to make the first form of Southwestern Turquoise Jewelry.
 The Turquoise Bead Necklaces were traded to the Navajo Indians who used them for ceremonial, medicinal and ornamental purposes.